-PWYP UK continues to work with politicians, officials, companies and civil society allies for a well-implemented global extractive transparency standard.
-The coalition seeks to work increasingly with other PWYP coalitions and members in resource-rich countries in the global South in analysing payments disclosed under UK law, raising awareness in-country about payments to governments and holding governments and companies to account.
+In working for a well-implemented global extractive transparency standard, the coalition undertakes dialogue and advocacy with politicians, officials, companies and civil society allies.
+It seeks to collaborate increasingly with PWYP coalitions and members in resource-rich countries in analysing payments disclosed under UK law, raising awareness in-country about payments to governments, catalysing public participation in natural resource governance and holding governments and companies to account.

 Preparing for the PWYP Global Assembly, Senegal, 29-31 January